Configuration and Logging

 })

 class AppModule {}Config factories receive ConfigService.
-It can read environment values and format them as strings, booleans, numbers, or ports.
+It can read environment values and format them as strings, lowercase/uppercase strings, booleans, integers, decimals, or ports.
+Values that are missing return undefined, so defaults should be applied in the factory.

 Secrets